 Queenstown.
 Enough said.
 It’s the adventure capital of New Zealand and between the gondola rides, skiing, bungee jumps, skydives and paragliding, it will take your breath away in more ways than one.

 Another not to be missed New Zealand destination isn’t actually a town, but a highway – State Highway 6 from Greymouth to Haast.
-It’s best known for the Franz Josef and Fox Glacier, but it’s the raw untamed nature that runs along the highway, which make this place such an incredible part of the country.
+It’s best known for the Franz Josef and Fox Glacier.
+Also it’s the raw untamed nature that runs along the highway, which make this place such an incredible part of the country.

 What experiences can guests enjoy at the lodge and Cathedral Peaks Station, particularly any farm experiences which are popular with many of our clients?